Online

 Earn this University of San Diego Masters Degree in Education by completing 10 courses (3-units each) for 30 units of coursework.
 Your Masters in Education online program consists of five foundation courses including a capstone action research project as well as five specialization courses.
 You may begin your study in any semester with any of the courses offered.
 The Capstone Seminar is the final course in the program and builds on knowledge gained in the research and specialization courses.

-Ranked as one of the best Master’s in Curriculum and Instruction programs
+Ranked as one of the best Masters in Curriculum and Instruction programs in the U.S.

 At a Glance